 The Eswatini Communications Commission ('the Commission') developed a new Spectrum pricing framework (Formula) which resulted in the Commission publishing a Spectrum Fee Schedule 2018, in terms of section 17 of the Electronic Communications (Radio Communications and Frequency Spectrum) Regulations 2016) ('the Spectrum Regulations').
 The schedule was developed in such a way that it would be forward looking and be technology neutral so that future reviews would be easily implemented by changing only specific factors, taking into consideration the current trends and best practices.
+Consequently, the pricing framework was reviewed by the Commission in 2020.

-In accordance with the Spectrum Regulations, (3) The Commission shall review and publish the pricing formula for frequency spectrum at least once in every three (3) years, therefore the Commission has initiated a process to review the Spectrum pricing formula in order to publish a new schedule.
+In accordance with the Spectrum Regulations, (3) The Commission shall review and publish the pricing formula for frequency spectrum at least once in every three (3) years, therefore the Commission has again initiated a process to review the Spectrum pricing formula in order to publish a new schedule.
+The main focus of this schedule is to promote the efficient use of radio frequency spectrum.

-17. (1) The Commission shall adopt a pricing formula that reflects the economic value of frequency spectrum in order to encourage efficient use of frequency spectrum and stimulate growth.

-(2) The pricing formula adopted under sub-regulation (1) shall consider the-

-- (a) size of spectrum assigned;

-- (b) frequency band and level of congestion within the band;

-- (c) market demand;

-- (d) power output;

-- (e) geographical usage; and

-- (f) such other factors as the Commission may from time to time determine.

-(3) The Commission shall review and publish the pricing formula for frequency spectrum at least once in every three (3) years.
+- 17. (1) The Commission shall adopt a pricing formula that reflects the economic value of frequency spectrum in order to encourage efficient use of frequency spectrum and stimulate growth. - (2) The pricing formula adopted under sub-regulation (1) shall consider the- - (a) size of spectrum assigned; - (b) frequency band and level of congestion within the band; - (c) market demand; - (d) power output; - (e) geographical usage; and - (f) such other factors as the Commission may from time to time determine. - (3) The Commission shall review and publish the pricing formula for frequency spectrum at least once in every three (3) years.